All Episodes

 The Rush Limbaugh Show, 1-800-282-2882.

-And I thought to myself standing there at JFK in the summer of 2003, you know, not even two years since 911.
+And I thought to myself, standing there at JFK in the summer of 03, you know, not even two years since 9-11, I wondered if my own country had remained as serious about preventing more 9-11s.

-I mean, even and this is please, this is still the Bush presidency.
+I mean, even, and this is, please, this is still the Bush presidency.

-This is we're still we're still run by grown-ups at this time.
+We're still run by grown-ups at this time.

 But I sensed already, just from being in the talk show business, that people were getting kind of war-weary.